xmarquez/democracyData/README.md

 Other democracy datasets
 ------------------------

-A number of democracy datasets not available online, usually because they were only ever described in the tables of scholarly articles now found only on JSTOR.
-These include Zehra Arat's old democracy measure, the Political Regime Change dataset by Gasiorowski (updated by Reich), the Vanhanen index of democratization, and many others.
+A number of democracy datasets are not available online, usually because they were only ever described in the tables of scholarly articles now found only on JSTOR or in out of print books.
+These include Zehra Arat's old democracy measure, the Political Regime Change dataset by Gasiorowski (updated by Reich in 2002), the Vanhanen index of democratization, and many others.
 I have archived most these in this package; for a list of all the datasets available, type `democracy_info`:

 ``` r
 library(dplyr)